karmoid/cleanlogs/README.md

 ### section DIRECTORY

-set "specific" values for a specific place (local directory or share on UNC format)
+Set "specific" values for a specific place (local directory or share on UNC format)

 ### parameters